HyperBDR/docs/src/product-overview/operation/upgrade-manual.md

 #### Windows Agent

-Step 1.
-Log in to the source Windows Agent node server desktop
+- Step 1.
+Log in to the source Windows Agent server desktop

-Step 2.
+- Step 2.
 Download the update files to the Windows Agent server.

 ```shell